alphagov/govuk-developer-docs/source/manual/intro-to-docker-advanced.html.md

 ## Step 2: `/govuk`

 At the end of the last tutorial we got some, but not all, of the tests passing.
-The remaining failures should be due to a missing dependency: [govuk-content-schemas][].
-The tests are looking for the shemas at `../govuk-content-schemas`, which doesn't exist inside our container, since we only mapped the `content-publisher` directory to `/app`.
+The remaining failures should be due to a missing dependency: [content-schemas][].
+The tests are looking for the shemas at `../publishing-api/content_schemas`, which doesn't exist inside our container, since we only mapped the `content-publisher` directory to `/app`.

 * Mount the whole of the `~/govuk` directory